Bruno Moretti

 Bruno Moretti (born 1957) is an Italian composer, pianist, and conductor.
 He has composed ballet music (as well as theatre, cinema and television music) working in collaboration with the choreographer Mauro Bigonzetti.
-He is also an accompanist of singers.
+He is also an accompanist for singers.

 Biography

-Moretti was born in Rome, and studied initially with Armando Renzi.
-Then he became Nino Rota’s assistant for the creation of the opera Napoli Milionaria at Spoleto festival in 1977.
-Later he studied conducting at Siena's Accademia Musicale Chigiana.
+Moretti was born in Rome, and initially studied with Armando Renzi.
+Then he became Nino Rota's assistant for creating the opera Napoli milionaria at the Spoleto festival in 1977.
+Later, he studied conducting at Siena's Accademia Musicale Chigiana.
 He made his conducting debut in 1979 at the Teatro dell'Opera di Roma with Madama Butterfly by Giacomo Puccini.
 He has conducted throughout Italy and in England, Israel, the Far East and North America.